The one and only website NattyOrNot.com came to this world 2 years ago, but the events that led to its creation go back a whole decade.

 The goal is to find compound exercises that your body accepts.
 Once you have that part covered, it’s all about progression and consistency.
 Leave the exercise inventions to the mannequins.

 Upper legs – Leg Press, High bar Barbell Back Squat

 Triceps – Dips, Close grip bench press, Pull-ups

 Neck – Neck harness work

 6. Steroids make incompetent idiots look like experts.

 Steroid users lie to themselves that they are big thanks to special training methods, strict eating, and good genetics.
 That’s why they always fill the heads of the kids with things like: ”squeeze the muscle and feel the pump”, ”full range of motion”, ”burn out sets”, ”giant sets”, ”pre-exhaustion”, ”anabolic windows”, ”BCAA at the right time”, ”bull testicles for breakfast”, ”nitrogen balance”, ”drinking milk to get big”, ”squatting to get big”…etc.

 Here’s what really happens.
 Boys take steroids, get results from the steroids and invent new ways to build mass.

-When you have powerful hormones in you to back you up, you can make people believe that you can get a Ronnie Coleman approved chest by doing wall push-ups.
+When you have powerful hormones backing your thesis, you can make people believe that they can get a Ronnie Coleman approved chest by doing wall push-ups.

 7. Youtube is a modern day soap opera.